 One key aspect to performing a $\phi\eta$ analysis is to both identify the φ and the η mesons while also reducing the amount of background in each of their invariant mass spectra.
 One of the issues with the K^+K^- invariant mass spectra is that it contains misidentified pions.
-This background causes a peak in the K^+K^- invariant mass around $1.2 GeV/c^2$.
+This background causes a peak in the K^+K^- invariant mass around $1.2GeV/c^2$.
 This peak is a manifestation of a ρ^0 which can decay to a $\pi^+\pi^-$ final state.
 An example of this background is illustrated nicely in Figure 4.32.

-Figure 4.32: An example K^+K^- invariant mass histogram without pion removal from the Time of Flight.
-A rho peak can be seen around roughly $1.25 GeV/c^2$.
+Figure 4.32: An example K^+K^- invariant mass histogram without a strangeness conservation cut.
+A rho peak can be seen around roughly $1.2GeV/c^2$.
+The histogram which has a reduced pion background can be seen in Figure 4.38c.

 One important aspect of QCD and the quark model is the conservation of quark flavor in hadronic decays, or decays which involve the interaction of the strong nuclear force.
 Conservation of quark flavor states that the initial number flavored quarks minus the initial number of anti-quarks of the same flavor, must be conserved.
 An example of this can be any strong interaction which is being studied with the GlueX spectrometer.
 The GlueX experiment has an initial state photon which has no net quark content, plus a proton which has two up quarks and one down quark.
 Since the GlueX experiment is designed to study hadronic interactions, the final state must have a net quark flavor of two up quarks and one down quark.
-Considering the $\gamma p \to p \phi \eta$ interaction, it is clear that this requirement is met.
+Considering the $\gamma p \rightarrow p\phi\eta$ interaction, it is clear that this requirement is met.
 The initial and final state proton are identical in quark flavor, and the φ and η mesons have no net quark flavor to them.
 Moreover, since the K^+K^- decay of the φ meson is being considered, the overall strangeness of this decay needs to be conserved as well.
 To state this more explicitly, the K^+ meson consists of a $u\bar{s}$ composite state, while the the K^- meson consists of a $s\bar{u}$ composite state.
 Since each kaon carries either a strange or anti-strange quark, it is only necessary to observe one kaon well.
-The method is based on strangeness conservation.
+The method of only identifying one kaon well is called strangeness conservation.